jakemcc/jakemccrary.com/source/_posts/2019-08-09-switching-my-ergodox-to-qmk-firmware.markdown

 The Ergodox EZ uses the [QMK](https://github.com/qmk/qmk_firmware) firmware.
 This has a lot of fancier options than the firmware I had been using on my hand-built ergodox.

 This mostly didn't matter and I just configured the Ergodox EZ to match my original Ergodox's layout.
-I started a new job and found myself programming in Scala using Intellij IDEA.
+I started a new job and found myself programming in Scala using IntelliJ IDEA.

-Shockingly, after not using Intellij for years, I still remembered many of the keyboard shortcuts.
+Shockingly, after not using IntelliJ for years, I still remembered many of the keyboard shortcuts.
 This was great!
-Unfortunately, in my years since last using Intellij, I created some conflicting keyboard shortcuts for managing my window layout.
+Unfortunately, in my years since last using IntelliJ, I created some conflicting keyboard shortcuts for managing my window layout.
 These were mostly shortcuts that involved holding Command + Alt and pushing an arrow key.
 Luckily, the QMK firmware supports a *Meh* key.

 What is the *Meh* key?
 It is a key that presses Control + Alt + Shift all at the same time.